- What should I do if I’m having a network issue?

-O2 5G is live in areas of 30 towns and cities, with a plan to reach a total of 50 locations by summer 2020.
+O2 5G is live now, and we’re planning to reach a total of 50 locations by summer 2020.
 Find out more about O2 5G.

 O2 Business customer?
 Find out how 5G can transform your business.